Distributed Influence-Augmented Local Simulators for Parallel MARL in Large Networked Systems: Introduction

-A solution is to model the influence the global system exerts on each of the local regions.
+One may argue that, since the agents' observations and rewards are local, we could as well train them on separate simulators that model only the local transition dynamics (i.e. cars moving within each of the sub-regions; \citealt{VanDerPol16NIPSWS}).
+This approach might work if the agents' local transitions are isolated from the rest of the system \citep{Becker03AAMAS}, but would probably break when the local regions are coupled.
+This is because the local simulators would fail to account for the fact that the agents' local regions belong to a larger system and depend on one another.
+A solution is to model the influence the global system exerts on each local region.
 Fortunately, this does not necessarily imply modelling the entire system, or else we would just use the global simulator.
-In many scenarios, such as in the traffic problem, even though the local regions may be affected by many external variables (e.g.traffic densities in other parts of the city), they are only directly influenced by a small subset of them (e.g. road segments that connect the intersections with the rest of the city).
-This subset of variables are known as the influence sources.
-The theoretical framework of Influence-Based Abstraction \citep{oliehoek2021sufficient} shows that by monitoring the posterior distribution of the influence sources given the action local state history (ALSH) one can simulate realistic trajectories that match those produced by the global simulator.
+In many scenarios, such as in the traffic problem, even though the local regions may be affected by many external variables (e.g.traffic densities in other parts of the city), they are only directly influenced by a small subset of them (e.g., road segments that connect the intersections with the rest of the city).
+This subset of variables is known as the influence sources.
+The theoretical framework of Influence-Based Abstraction \citep{oliehoek2021sufficient} shows that by monitoring the posterior distribution of the influence sources given the action local state history (ALSH), one can simulate realistic trajectories that match those produced by the global simulator.
 The resulting simulator, known as the influence-augmented local simulator (IALS), has been proven effective in single agent scenarios when combined with planning \citep{he2020influence} and reinforcement learning (RL) algorithms \citep{suau2022influence}.